bitsofcotton/p1/README.md

 # General Tips
 If we work any one function recursion series, we can correctly vanish invariant with proper argument into p1.
-This is guaranteed with randtools general tips a.
+This is guaranteed with randtools general tips a, but we can define a function that proper variable range for large enough one.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing